ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

 {: #vc_vcs_80_upgrade-procedure-vcenter}

 1. **Set the cluster Distributed Resource Schedule to Manual.** You must set the cluster Distributed Resource Schedule (DRS) to manual to prevent unexpected migrations during the upgrade process.
-   Complete the following steps from the vCenter Server user interface.
+   Complete the following steps from the VMware vSphere Web Client:
    1. Select **Host and Clusters > Cluster > Configure > DRS**.
    2. Click **EDIT**.
    3. Set the **DRS** field to **Manual**.
 2. **Create a standard switch for the new vCenter Server Appliance.** Temporarily install the new vCenter Server Appliance that you deploy onto a vSphere Standard Switch.
 One of the existing ``vmnics`` is reassigned from the distributed switch during the upgrade.
-   Complete the following steps from the vCenter Server user interface.
+   Complete the following steps from the vSphere Web Client:
    1. Select **Hosts and Clusters > HOST > Configure > Virtual Switches**.
 Select a host for the new vCenter Server Appliance.
    2. For the private network switch, select **Managed Physical Adapters**.
 The private network switch name ends with ``-private``.
    3. Select **uplink1/vmnic2**, then click **Close** ![Close icon](../../icons/close-icon.svg "Close") to delete the adapter.
 Click **OK**.